 - about 6 tbsp water

 Ok first thing, warm your milk.
 Keep an eye on this as if it boils over, it’s a nightmare to clean up.
 Once it is warm to the touch, take it off the heat and add the butter to melt into it.
 Give it a wee stir.

 Next, add your dry ingredients to a bowl or your mixer bowl, (flour, salt, sugar and yeast).
 Add your beaten egg, and the milk / butter mixture.
 Give this a good mix to bring it together and knead, either by hand or with the dough hook for about 5 mins until it is smooth and elastic.
 It is meant to be a slightly sticky dough, so don’t worry.
 It will come together, just be patient.
 Add the dried fruit, peel, zest and spices to the dough and give it a good knead to incorporate.
 Put it into an oiled bowl, cover it and put it aside to rise for about an hour.
 Until it has doubled in size.

 Once it’s risen, punch it back by giving it another short knead and then cover and leave it aside again.
-Once it’s doubled in size… do it again, yep knead it and then cover it and put it aside to rise again.

 So that’s two rises (is that the right word)?

 Once the dough has risen for the second time, divide the dough into even pieces, I usually get about 14 or 15.
 Roll each piece into a smooth ball and arrange the buns on a big baking tray or two if you don’t have one big enough.
 Leave enough space for the balls to expand, but I like the whole thing of them touching when they are baked so you have to tear them apart (like bread rolls) so I don’t give them masses of space, about a cm.